uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 # Substitution ciphers

 A substitution cipher takes each character (sometimes groups of characters) in a message and replaces it with a different character according to fixed rules.
-Every occurence of one character will be *substituted* with the same replacement character.
+Every occurrence of one character will be *substituted* with the same replacement character.

 An encrypted message can then be decrypted with another substitution cipher, this time set to substitute each character with the one that it originally replaced.
 It is a very simple system which, as we'll find out, makes it a very insecure method of encryption!